Watchdog probe to bring new scrutiny for FBI's Comey

 Despite the recommendation, Comey publicly chastised Clinton and her aides as “extremely careless” in their email practices.
 It’s highly unusual for federal law enforcement officials to discuss details of a criminal case that ends without charges being filed.

 Comey reignited the email controversy on Oct.
-28 when he informed Congress that agents would be reviewing a cache of emails between Clinton aide Huma Abedin and Clinton for any new evidence related to Clinton’s handling of sensitive State Department material.
+28 when he informed Congress that agents would be reviewing a cache of newly found emails for any new evidence related to Clinton’s handling of sensitive State Department material.

 That move boiled in the campaign for nine days, before Comey announced on Nov.
 6 — two days before Election Day — that the inquiry had found no new evidence of wrongdoing.

-Clinton and her aides have said the disclosure of the “new” emails, found on a laptop belonging to former New York Rep. Anthony Weiner, Abedin’s estranged husband, hurt the candidate in several battleground states.
+Clinton and her aides have said the disclosure of the “new” emails, found on a laptop belonging to former New York Rep. Anthony Weiner, the estranged husband of Clinton aide Huma Abedin, hurt the candidate in several battleground states.
 Trump won the election in part with narrow victories in Democratic-leaning states like Wisconsin, Michigan and Pennsylvania.

 Comey’s statements prompted outrage from Clinton and other Democrats who said they needlessly placed her under fresh suspicion when the FBI didn’t even know whether the emails were relevant.